-- 1. Navigate to NETWORK | DNS > DNS Security. - 2.
-Click on the White List for DNS Tunnel Detection tab. - 3.
+- 1. Navigate to POLICY | DNS Security > Settings. - 2.
+Hover over to the DNS Tunnel Detection tab. - 3.
+Click on the White List for DNS Tunnel Detection tab. - 4.
 For each IP address you want to add to the white list: - a.
 Click +Add.
 The Add One White Entry dialog displays. - b.
 In the IP Address field, enter the IP address of the domain to be added to the whitelist. - c.
-Click Save. - 4.
-Click Accept.
+Click Save.

-Deleting DNS Tunnel Detection White List Entries
+Deleting White List Entries for DNS Tunnel Detection